telerik/maui-docs/installation/nuget/overview.md

 # NuGet Source

 NuGet is a popular .NET package manager.
-Install the Telerik .NET MAUI controls in your application by adding the Telerik UI for .NET MAUI Nuget feed localy or using the Telerik Private NuGet.
+Install the Telerik .NET MAUI controls in your application by adding the Telerik UI for .NET MAUI Nuget feed locally or using the Telerik Private NuGet.

 * Set up the remote (online) Telerik NuGet feed in the following ways: